zeek/zeek/script-reference/statements.rst

     result in undefined behavior, so do not add or remove elements inside the loop.

-    A :bro:keyword:`break` statement will immediately terminate the "for" loop, and a :bro:keyword:`next` statement will skip to the next loop iteration.
+    A :zeek:keyword:`break` statement will immediately terminate the "for" loop, and a :zeek:keyword:`next` statement will skip to the next loop iteration.

     Example::